Logistics optimization: focus on all processes with potential for optimization

 Dispatch processing

-The focus here is on picking, packing and shipping as part of logistics optimization.
+Here, the focus is on picking, packing and shipping as part of logistics optimization.
 Unlike in the past, where packing optimization was not considered due to the effort involved, data preparation can now be used to generate precise added value.
 The use of modern warehouse management software is essential for this.

 Schematic process of logistics optimization